ekerburak/shelfshare/README.md

    cd ShelfShare

 2. **Build the project**:
-Open the project in your preferred IDE and resolve all dependencies.
+Open the project in your preferred IDE.
+Utilize maven to read out the contents of the pom.xml file to resolve dependencies.

 3. **Run the application**:
 Run the App.java to start ShelfShare on your local machine.